The Diary Of A Senior Legislative Assistant On Capitol Hill

 4:30 p.m. — Hop on a call with the NGA to provide info on the Small Town & Regional Vitality Investment Act, a bill that Rep. Walz introduced to provide funding for community development and infrastructure projects in small towns.

 7 p.m. — At home binge-watching The Good Place on the couch.
-I end most days with either this or Madam Secretary, another one of my new favourites.
+I end most days with either this or Madam Secretary, another one of my new favorites.

 3 p.m. — I’ve been excited for Friday because I’ll be in a Legislative Academy workshop for the afternoon.
-Only 14% of staffers on the Hill are people of colour, which is pretty incredible considering people of colour now make up almost 40% of the population.
+Only 14% of staffers on the Hill are people of color, which is pretty incredible considering people of color now make up almost 40% of the population.
 We need diverse staffers if we’re going to write legislation that reflects the real America.

 3:30 p.m. — Head to our afternoon session.
 Today, we’re hearing from other legislative directors and chiefs of staff on the Hill.